sarahdobson/piv-guides/_userconfig/1_nss.md

 {% include info-alert.hmtl content="If you set this preference on a client machines, the users won't be able to change it." %}

 #### Client Machines <!--Enterprise-management solution needed per Issue #20 thread.
-Per LaChelle on 10/10, no JavaScripts will be used for NSS.
-Is the CCK2 tool solution an option (Mozilla website)?-->
+Per LaChelle on 10/10, no JavaScripts will not be used for NSS.-->

-You can create a JavaScript and put it into your users' Firefox profile directories so the JavaScript will run whenever a user launches Firefox. <!--Add a link to the Mozilla details about Firefox profiles.
-Where is the user's Firefox directory and how does the admin place it in the directory?
-Mozilla procedures I found had steps that didn't work.-->
+You can create a JavaScript and put it into your users' Firefox profile directories so the JavaScript will run whenever a user launches Firefox.

 ```
 JavaScript
 // Set Firefox to trust the Windows trust file
 lockPref("security.enterprise_roots.enabled", true);
 ```
-* Restart Firefox.<!--Mozilla procedures said user would have to toggle off/on or restart Firefox to enable this preference.-->

-#### Enterprise-wide <!--Should we expand on this since it is an enterprise solutions?-->
+* Restart Firefox.

+#### Enterprise-wide

 You can also make this change across your agency's enterprise: [Enterprise Deployment of Firefox](https://developer.mozilla.org/en-US/Firefox/Enterprise_deployment){target="_blank"}_.

-## Automate Importing CA Certificates into the NSS Trust Store Using _Certutil_
+## Automate Importing CA Certificates into the NSS Trust Store with _Certutil_

-Using _certutil_ is a way to automate importing CA certificates into the NSS trust store.
+Using _certutil_ is a good way to automatically import CA certificates into the NSS Trust Store.

 ### Prerequisites
+<**Indrajit - will the instructions in this link for NSS even though it identifies itself as related to Firefox?
+If so, we can just change the link name to "Add Certs to NSS Trust Store" or similar.**>

-1. Install the Firefox NSS _certutil_ on your client machines.
+1. Install the NSS _certutil_ on your client machines.
 Go to: [Firefox-Add Certs](https://github.com/christian-korneck/firefox_add-certs/releases){target="_blank"}_.
 2. Client machines configured for PIV login.

 ### Automate Importing CA Certificates into the NSS Trust Store

 1. Using a Domain Controller, copy the CA certificate to the NSS directory so you can access it via _\\fileserver\scripts$\comp_resources\nss\publicca.cer_.
 2. Open the Group Policy Management Console: _gpmc.msc_.
-3. Create and edit a Group Policy Object (GPO) using a test _OU_ (i.e., your target).
+3. Create and edit a Group Policy Object (GPO) using a test _OU_ (i.e., your target).<!--Is the test OU to solve the problem where CAs stop at "CA Name" rather than "OU" problem (LaChelle in original Issue)?-->
 4. Navigate to User _Configuration\Policies\Windows Settings\Scripts\._
 5. Double-click on _Logon_ and then click on _Show files_.
-6. Create a new BAT file named _firefox_ca_add.bat_ that contains:
+6. Create a new BAT file named _firefox_ca_add.bat_ that contains:  **Indrajit: The preceding file name says "firefox".
+Change to just "ca_add.bat"?
+Also script below includes the word, "firefox," a couple of times.**

             if not exist "%appdata%\mozilla\firefox\profiles" goto:eof
             set profiledir=%appdata%\mozilla\firefox\profiles